RHIE-coder/flagtail/packages/jsconfig-alias-mapper/README.md

 ## # Using Jest

-Unfortunately, `module-path-mapper` itself would not work from Jest due to a custom behavior of Jest's require.
+Unfortunately, `@flagtail/jsconfig-alias-mapper` itself would not work from Jest due to a custom behavior of Jest's require.
 But you can use it's own aliasing mechanism instead.
 The configuration can be defined either in `package.json` or `jest.config.js`:

 ### - `package.json`